boazbk/tcs/lec_05_infinite.md

 Our inductive hypothesis is that for an $n$ length expression,  $n_0=2n$ satisfies the conditions of the lemma.
 The __base case__ is when the expression is a single symbol $\sigma \in \Sigma$ or that the expression is $\emptyset$ or $""$.
-In all these cases the conditions of the lemma are satisfied simply because there $n_0=2$ and there is no string $x$ of length larger than $n_0$ that is matched by the expression.
+In all these cases the conditions of the lemma are satisfied simply because $n_0=2$, and there exists no string $x$ of length larger than $n_0$ that is matched by the expression.

 We now prove the __inductive step__.
 Let $e$ be a regular expression with $n>1$ symbols.
 We set $n_0=2n$ and let $w\in \Sigma^*$ be a string satisfying $|w|>n_0$.